-The most obvious thing to do at that point would have been to sign up for a gym, but I wasn’t keen to repeat my past mistake of paying a monthly subscription and not making good use of it.
-I wanted to try something new, something low impact, which wouldn’t aggravate an annoying ankle injury I had picked up from running.
+The most obvious thing to do at that point would have been to sign up for a gym.
+But I wasn’t keen to repeat my past mistake of paying a monthly subscription and not making good use of it.
+I wanted to try something new, and something with low impact, which wouldn’t aggravate an annoying ankle injury I had picked up from running.

 I’d heard of Bikram yoga and knew there was a studio nearby, so after doing some research I decided I would give it a go.
-I signed up for a 20-day trial and can honestly say it’s one of the best things I’ve ever done!
+I signed up for a 20-day trial and can honestly say that discovering the benefits of Bikram yoga is one of the best things I’ve ever done!

 What a Bikram yoga class involves

 Bikram yoga is a 90-minute class consisting of 26 postures (positions).
-You’ll be in a room that is heated to 40 degrees centigrade.
-Each posture is done twice and every class is the same.
-I find there’s something very comforting about the repetitive nature of the class once you get familiar with the posture sequence.
+You’ll be in a room that's heated to 40 degrees C. Every class is the same and I find there’s something very comforting about the repetitive nature of the class once you're familiar with the sequence.
 It’s a great way to put the thoughts of the day to the back of your mind and to concentrate on your breathing.

-I will admit that it wasn’t much fun to start with.
-Spending 90 minutes in a room that felt hotter than the sun and struggling to follow the fast-paced sequence of 26 postures whilst completely drenched in sweat was tough.
+I'll admit that it wasn’t much fun to start with.
+Spending 90 minutes in a room that felt hotter than the sun and struggling to follow the fast-paced sequence of 26 postures while completely drenched in sweat was tough.
 The whole time my brain was telling me to get out of there.

 After my first class I really wasn’t sure if I could hack it.
-I had never practised any type of yoga before and felt very out of my comfort zone.
+I'd never practised any type of yoga before and felt very out of my comfort zone.
 By the next day I was aching from head to toe, but I was also in a great mood and felt full of energy.
 I was intrigued and headed back for my second class.
-Just knowing what to expect made this class more enjoyable and since then I have never looked back!
+Just knowing what to expect made this class more enjoyable and since then I've never looked back!

 Before starting Bikram yoga I was bothered by back pain.
-The spine-strengthening part of the class focuses on strengthening your back muscles and this worked wonders for me.
+One part of the class focuses on strengthening your back muscles and this worked wonders for me.
 After only a few classes, the pain had completely resolved.

-As well as improving physical strength, posture, balance and flexibility, I find Bikram yoga also develops mental strength.
+As well as the benefits of improving physical strength, posture, balance and flexibility, I find Bikram yoga also develops mental strength.
 I find myself more focused yet relaxed, I sleep better and I can cope better with everyday stresses.

-Bikram yoga is a great option to combat lives which are only getting busier and more pressured.
+Bikram yoga is a great option if your life feels busy and pressured.
 It’s a combination of cardiovascular exercise and meditation, which will leave you feeling euphoric and with a sense of accomplishment as you see your practice develop.

 I try to practise two to three times a week and I would encourage everyone to give it a go.
 It really has been a life changer for me!